BasicWolf/zblog/src/content/articles/2025-02-08-hexarch-lightweight-integration-tests/hexarch-lightweight-integration-tests.rst

 ================

-Once again, `Jarkko "jmp" Piiroinen <https://github.com/jmp>`_ nudged me to dive deeper into the subject and challenge my own understanding of the subject.
+Once again, `Jarkko "jmp" Piiroinen <https://github.com/jmp>`_ nudged me to dive deeper and challenge my own understanding of the subject.
 I'm very grateful for your input, Jarkko!